 The study and practice of nonmilitary approaches to resolving conflicts and war is a relatively new discipline that began only after World War II.2 Initially, the practice took the form of peace advocacy, much of it associated with the Quakers, the Mennonites, the Brethren, and the work of Mohandas Gandhi.
-In the 1950s, however, a gradual aggregation of individuals, particularly in the United States, began to ask serious questions about how to address the continuing reemergence of violent conflicts throughout the world.3 For scholars involved in this work, the priority was to bring critical analysis and rigorous methodological approaches to their research in the hope of developing more generic theories that could be of broader use in preventing and better managing intrasocietal and international conflict and violence.
+In the 1950s, however, a gradual aggregation of individuals, particularly in the United States, began to ask serious questions about how to address the continuing reemergence of violent conflicts throughout the world.3 For scholars involved in

+For peacebuilding and peace education to become more effective, the expertise and efforts of academia, practitioners, and the grantmaking and policy arenas must be combined. this work, the priority was to bring critical analysis and rigorous methodological approaches to their research in the hope of developing more generic theories that could be of broader use in preventing and better managing intrasocietal and international conflict and violence.
 Their ideas began to attract increasing interest, and both theory and practice grew and spread rapidly over the following decades.4